-New Madrid provides stable, economical power with environmental commitment
+New Madrid provides stable, economical power balanced with environmental commitment

 The New Madrid Power Plant is important to Associated Electric Cooperative’s mission of providing an affordable and reliable power supply to member systems.

-Associated Electric employs 180 people at the plant, which is comprised of two coal-based electric generating units.
+Associated Electric employs about 180 people at the plant, which is comprised of two 600-MW coal-based electric generating units owned and operated by Associated.
 Unit 1 was constructed in 1972.
-It is owned by the city of New Madrid and operated by Associated under an agreement with the city.
-Unit 2 was completed in 1977 and is owned and operated by Associated.
+Unit 2 was completed in 1977.

-The New Madrid plant and its grounds span 250 acres on the inland side of the Mississippi River and 272 acres on the river side of the levee.
+The New Madrid plant and its grounds span about 3,900 acres on the Mississippi River.
 Its turbine room alone covers 1.07 acres.